Configuring automated sensitive data discovery for your account - Amazon Macie

 A custom data identifier is a set of criteria that you define to detect sensitive data.
 The criteria consist of a regular expression (regex) that defines a text pattern to match and, optionally, character sequences and a proximity rule that refine the results.
 To learn more, see Building custom data identifiers.

 By default, Amazon Macie doesn't use custom data identifiers when it performs automated sensitive data discovery.
 If you want Macie to use specific custom data identifiers, you can add them to the analyses.
-Macie then uses the custom data identifiers in addition to any managed data identifiers that you also configured Macie to use.
+Macie then uses the custom data identifiers in addition to any managed data identifiers that you configure Macie to use.

 To add or remove custom data identifiers